CJWorkbench/http-process-proxy/README.rst

 * Prints your web server's standard output and standard error.
 * Kills your server ``SIGKILL`` and restarts when its files change.
 * Responds with `503 Service Unavailable` if your web server crashes.
+* Closes keep-alive connections when responses may change.
 * Watches the current working directory for file modifications with `Watchman <https://facebook.github.io/watchman/>`_.
 * Respects `.watchmanconfig